 Mr. Adler is an adjunct professor of international law at University of Virginia School of Law.
 He is a member of the U.S. Secretary of State’s Advisory Committee on Private International Law and the State Department’s Working Group on a Judgment Enforcement treaty.
-He is a vice chair of the American Bar Association’s Section on International Law, Committee on Private International Law.
 He has published in American and English journals on a number of topics in international litigation and arbitration, and is a frequent speaker on these subjects.

 Mr. Adler joined Pepper as a litigation associate in 1989, and became a partner in January 1993.
 Before joining Pepper, he was an associate with the Washington, D.C. office of Steptoe & Johnson, and then spent three years in the Office of the Legal Adviser at the United States Department of State, where he concentrated in international arbitration and Latin American affairs.